2021 European Under-19 Individual Speedway Championship

 The 2021 European Individual Speedway Junior Championship was the 24th edition of the Championship.
 A major change took place before the 2021 Championships in that the age limit was reduced from under 21 years of age to under 19 years of age.

-Three qualifying heats took place in Nagyhalász (22 May), Holsted (19 June) and Pardubice (26 June).
+Three qualifying heats took place at the Nagyhalász Speedway Ring in Nagyhalász (22 May), Holsted (19 June) and Pardubice (26 June).

 The final was staged on 7 August, at Riga in Latvia and was won by Francis Gusts of Latvia.